Reports & Audits

 C --> F[Delete Record]

-- Save to History — click the Save button to archive the current results
+- Click Save Report to archive the current results

 - The snapshot is stored with a timestamp and the name of the user who saved it